astutespruce/secas-docker/deploy/dev/README.md

 MIDWEST_BLUEPRINT_DATA_DIR=<location of data folder in mli-blueprint local directory>
 MIDWEST_SOUTHEAST_BLUEPRINT_STATIC_DIR=<location of mli-blueprint repo followed by /ui/public>

+# NOTE: only used for midwest until migrated to PMTiles
 HOST_TILE_DIR=<location of tiles on host>

 MAPBOX_ACCESS_TOKEN=<token>